Enable cloud-delivered protection

-You can enable or disable Windows Defender Antivirus cloud-delivered protection with Group Policy, System Center Configuration Manager, PowerShell cmdlets, Microsoft Intune, or on individual clients in the Windows Defender Security Center app.
+You can enable or disable Windows Defender Antivirus cloud-delivered protection with Microsoft Intune, System Center Configuration Manager, Group Policy, PowerShell cmdlets, or on individual clients in the Windows Security app.

-See Utilize Microsoft cloud-delivered protection in Windows Defender Antivirus for an overview of Windows Defender Antivirus cloud-delivered protection.
+See Use Microsoft cloud-delivered protection for an overview of Windows Defender Antivirus cloud-delivered protection.

 There are specific network-connectivity requirements to ensure your endpoints can connect to the cloud-delivered protection service.
-See Configure and validate network connections for Windows Defender AV for more details.
+See Configure and validate network connections for more details.

 In Windows 10, there is no difference between the Basic and Advanced options described in this topic.
 This is a legacy distinction and choosing either setting will result in the same level of cloud-delivered protection.
 There is no difference in the type or amount of information that is shared.
 See the Microsoft Privacy Statement for more information on what we collect.